AllenInstitute/cell_type_mapper/docs/algorithms/hierarchical_mapping.md

 that cluster descends (i.e. if the designated parent is the root node, transform the chosen cluster into its corresponding class) and assign that child node 1 vote.
-5. Repeat steps (1)-(4) 100 times using a different random 90% of
+5. Repeat steps (1)-(4) 100 times using a different random subset of marker genes each time (same fraction as in step (1)).
-marker genes each time.
 Assign the cell to the child node that receives the plurality of votes.
 6. Repeat steps (1)-(5) using the child node chosen in (5) as the new designated parent.
 Repeat this entire process until the cell has been assigned to every level ("class", "subclass", "cluster") in the